-Path to improving race relations on campus, begins off campus when students are young
+Fix for race relations on campus, starts off campus

 Racism isn’t an issue confined to college campuses, but as recent events at the University of Missouri have shown, the college environment can be a microcosm that highlights challenges our entire society is experiencing.
 The larger issue behind these protests is that higher education needs to play a more direct, hands-on role in addressing the inequalities that plague our country.